 Location: Hybrid (choose either online or in-person)

 This course will be delivered online or in person.
 See the ‘What is the course about?’ section in course details for more information.

 Please note: We offer a wide variety of financial support to make courses affordable.
 Just visit our online Help Center for more information on a range of topics including fees, online learning and FAQs.

 What is the course about?

-This course provides a brief introduction to one of the most popular & widely-used general-purpose programming languages & is aimed at anyone who wants to get started with Java or who want to learn a little about programming.
+This course provides a brief introduction to one of the most popular and widely-used general-purpose programming languages and is aimed at anyone who wants to get started with Java or who wants to learn a little about programming.

 - Internet connection.
 The classes work best with Chrome.

 - A computer with microphone and camera.